 My grandparents, however, would have laughed at the thought of "hunting" for anything but your mate for life.
 They lived through the Great Depression, stretching a single loaf of bread to feed a family, believing in "trial first, divorce me not," and passing those convictions to my parents.
 These struggles formed the bedrock of the Baby Boom, giving families the chance to move beyond ration books into suburban barbecues, shiny cars, and eventually, the first Nintendo systems.
 But just as life got easier, people started spending more time inside, glued to screens, and less time sitting on porches or stopping by a neighbor's house for pie.
 Maybe that's why my father insisted on "one mate for life," and why I still wrestle with how true connection can feel elusive in a world full of everything.
 My grandparents' Depression-era mindset taught them to appreciate even the smallest scraps of hope, while the Baby Boomers reveled in their newfound abundance-handing down both opportunity and the burden of technology to those who followed.
 So here I am, still hunting for a companion in a world where face-to-face connections and family legacies sometimes slip into the background of endless choices.
 It's the tension between "one mate for life" and "swipe right" that fuels my countless stories of relationships-each a step along the way.
 But in one final account, I encounter someone who challenges every assumption-a quiet presence shrouded by details I may never fully learn.
 Crossing that threshold changed me in ways I'm only beginning to understand.
 And as we turn the page, remember that every hunt-whether for romance or romaine lettuce-has its twists.
 Some lessons take an entire lifetime to reveal themselves.
-The real adventure begins now.
+When I feel alone, I usually reach out, pulling him from the air my father, before and after he passed away.
+He never used to greet me with "Hello," always with "Hey Honey!" or "What are you doing?!"
+I can still picture the sunlight under the door when we got stuck in the coal chute of my first house, both upset that our time was being wasted instead of getting something else done.
+That hour or stuck in the dark with you, Dad-it's my favorite hour I ever spent with you.
+I love you so much.
+This is my father's recipe for how to do two things at once.